pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 java --module-path out;../lib --module com.example.gui/com.example.gui.QuoteFxApp
 ```

 The app will work as before, but this time, it doesn't depend on the implementation, just the interface.
-If you want to add another implementation, just drop it into the `lib` directory and it will be discovered by the `ServiceLoader` class automatically.
+If you want to add another implementation, just drop another module like `com.example.programming` into the `lib` directory and it will be discovered by the `ServiceLoader` class automatically.

 # What about Maven?